jibinkj-07/bingo-madness/README.md

 # Bingo Madness

-Welcome to Bingo Madness project repository.
-This project is designed to make childhood bingo game
+Discover the Bingo Madness project repository, dedicated to bringing back the beloved childhood bingo game.
+Experience the excitement and nostalgia of bingo in a modern twist.
+Join us for a journey of fun and memories! 🎉

 ## Features